hapax/hapax.github.io/assets/simple-physics.md

 </span>

-Hacker spirit --- with its willingness to peek around corners and its healthy disrespect for authority --- is a perfect antidote for custom without truth.
+Hacker spirit --- with its willingness to peek around corners and its healthy disrespect for authority --- is the perfect antidote for custom without truth.

 #### Annotated references